 AI and the market for dev tools

 AI makes it easier than ever before to produce code.
 It helps actual programmers produce more code in less time, and lets more people who are not trained programmers participate.
-But what are the second order effects?
+But what does this mean for compiler writers and language designers?

 Personal notes

-I have not posted in a while, for two reasons: First, I have been bogged down with type theory and implementation for a year now, and that is too demanding to blog about.
-Second, I am doing freelance consulting again, which takes time and attention away from Newton.
+I have not posted in a while, for two reasons: First, I have been bogged down with type theory and implementation for over a year now, and that is not good for blogging.
+I just end up revising the posts forever as I learn more.
+Second, I have been busy with contract work, which takes time and attention away from Newton.

 So this post is not about my progress on Newton.
-Instead, it is about how Newton may be impacted by changes in the industry.
+Instead, it is about how the entrepreneurial project that Newton is part of may be impacted by changes in the industry.
 It is clear we are going through a huge shift right now, and I am trying to figure out what it means for new programming languages and the market for them.

 An abundance of code